Azure-Samples/active-directory-dotnet-webapi-onbehalfof/README.md

 - `TodoListClient` uses  Active Directory Authentication Library for .NET (ADAL.NET) to acquire a token for the user in order to call the first web API.
 For more information about how to acquire tokens interactively, see [Acquiring tokens interactively Public client application flows](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet/wiki/Acquiring-tokens-interactively---Public-client-application-flows).
 - `TodoListSPA`, the single page application, uses [ADAL.js](https://github.com/AzureAD/azure-activedirectory-library-for-js).
 When the user enters a todo item, `TodoListClient` and `TodoListSPA` call `TodoListService`  on the `/todolist` endpoint.
 - Then `TodoListService` also uses ADAL.NET  to get a token to act on behalf of the user to call the Microsoft Graph.
 For details, see [Service to service calls on behalf of the user](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet/wiki/Service-to-service-calls-on-behalf-of-the-user).
 It then decorates the todolist item entered by the user, with the First name and the Last name of the user.
-Below is a screen copy of what happens when the *automation service account* entered "item1" in the textbox.
+Below is a screen copy of what happens when the user named *automation service account* entered "item1" in the textbox.

   ![Todo list client](./ReadmeFiles/TodolistClient.png)